 The PATCH method is used to apply partial modifications to a resource.
 Unlike PUT, which replaces the entire resource, PATCH updates only the specified fields.

 Resource URLs should be nouns representing the entities being manipulated.
-For example, /users
+For example, /users for a collection of users and /users/{id} for a specific user.

 Use standard HTTP status codes to indicate the outcome of requests.
-For example, 200 OK
+For example, 200 OK for successful GET requests, 201 Created for successful POST requests, 204 No Content for successful DELETE requests, and 400 Bad Request for invalid requests.

 Support filtering, sorting, and pagination for large collections of resources.
 This improves the efficiency of data retrieval and provides a better user experience.
-Use query parameters to implement these features, such as ?filter=name:John&sort=asc&page=1&limit=10
+Use query parameters to implement these features, such as ?filter=name:John&sort=asc&page=1&limit=10.

 JSON (JavaScript Object Notation) is a lightweight and widely-used data format for exchanging data between clients and servers.
 It is easy to read and write, making it a popular choice for REST APIs.